-- 11vm-openmp (OSX) provides headers for compiling OpenMP support into Numba's threading backend - tbb-devel provides TBB headers/libraries for compiling TBB support into Numba's threading backend (2021 <= version < 2021.6 required). - importlib\metadata (for Python versions < 3.9) - Optional runtime are: - scipy provides cython bindings used in Numba's np.linalg.\ support

-- tbb provides the TBB runtime libraries used by Numba's TBB threading backend (version >= 2021 required). - jinja2 for "pretty" type annotation output (HTML) via the numba CLI - cffi permits use of CFFI bindings in Numba compiled functions - 11vm-openmp (OSX) provides OpenMP library support for Numba's OpenMP threading backend. - intel-openmp (OSX) provides an alternative OpenMP library for use with Numba's OpenMP threading backend. - ipython if in use, caching will use IPython's cache directories/caching still works - pyyaml permits the use of a .numba\config.yaml file for storing per project configuration options - colorama makes error message highlighting work - icc\rt (numba channel) allows Numba to use Intel SVML for extra performance - pygments for "pretty" type annotation - gdb as an executable on the \$PATH if you would like to use the gdb support - Compiler toolchain mentioned above, if you would like to use pycc for Ahead-of-Time (AOT) compilation - r2pipe required for assembly CFG inspection. - radare2 as an executable on the \$PATH required for assembly CFG inspection.
-See here for information on obtaining and installing. - graphviz for some CFG inspection functionality. - pickle5 provides Python 3.8 pickling features for faster pickling in Python 3.7. - typeguard used by runtests.py for runtime type-checking. - cuda-python The NVIDIA CUDA Python bindings.
+- 11vm-openmp (OSX) provides headers for compiling OpenMP support into Numba's threading backend - tbb-devel provides TBB headers/libraries for compiling TBB support into Numba's threading backend (version >= 2021.6 required). - importlib\metadata (for Python versions < 3.9) - Optional runtime are: - scipy provides cython bindings used in Numba's np.linalg.\ support - tbb provides the TBB runtime libraries used by Numba's TBB threading backend (version >= 2021 required). - jinja2 for "pretty" type annotation output (HTML) via the numba CLI - cffi permits use of CFFI bindings in Numba compiled functions - 11vm-openmp (OSX) provides OpenMP library support for Numba's OpenMP threading backend. - intel-openmp (OSX) provides an alternative OpenMP library for use with Numba's OpenMP threading backend. - ipython if in use, caching will use IPython's cache directories/caching still works - pyyaml permits the use of a .numba\config.yaml file for storing per project configuration options - colorama makes error message highlighting work - intel-cmplr-lib-rt allows Numba to use Intel SVML for extra performance - pygments for "pretty" type annotation - gdb as an executable on the \$PATH if you would like to use the gdb support - setuptools permits the use of pycc for Ahead-of-Time (AOT) compilation - Compiler toolchain mentioned above, if you would like to use pycc for Ahead-of-Time (AOT) compilation - r2pipe required for assembly CFG inspection. - radare2 as an executable on the \$PATH required for assembly CFG inspection.
+See here for information on obtaining and installing.

+- graphviz for some CFG inspection functionality.

+- typeguard used by runtests.py for runtime type-checking.

+- cuda-python The NVIDIA CUDA Python bindings.
 See CUDA Bindings.
+Numba requires Version 11.6 or greater.

+- cubinlinker and ptxcompiler to support CUDA Minor Version Compatibility.

+- To build the documentation:

+- sphinx

+- pygments

+- sphinx\rtd\theme

+- numpydoc

-Numba requires Version 11.6 or greater. - To build the documentation: - sphinx - pygments - sphinx\rtd\theme - numpydoc - make as an executable on the \$PATH
+- make as an executable on the \$PATH

-1.3.8 Version support information
+1.3.7 Version support information

 This is the canonical reference for information concerning which versions of Numba's dependencies were tested and known to work against a given version of Numba.
 Other versions of the dependencies (especially NumPy) may work reasonably well but were not tested.
-The use of x in a version number indicates all patch levels supported.
+The use of $\mathbf{x}$ in a version number indicates all patch levels supported.
 The use of ? as a version is due to missing information.